American Heritage (magazine): History

 After suspending print publication in 2013, the magazine relaunched digitally in 2017 with a new website and subscriber management system.

 Contents

-For a magazine that has lasted seven decades, its way of covering history has changed much over the years.
-Each issue is still an eclectic collection of articles on the people, places, and events from the entire history of the United States.
-Today, there is mention of television shows and Web sites, and a greater diversity of articles such as Harvard professor Henry Louis Gates' recent article, "Growing Up Colored," about life as a young boy in segregated West Virginia.
+For a magazine that has lasted seven decades, its way of covering history has not changed much over the years.
+Each issue is still an collection of articles on the people, places, and events from the entire history of the United States.
+Today, there is mention of television shows and Web sites, and a greater diversity of articles such as Harvard professor Henry Louis Gates' 2012 article, "Growing Up Colored," about life as a young boy in segregated West Virginia.

 Recent content has included a special 70th Anniversary issue on "What Makes America Great" (Winter 2020) and an issue on the history of gun control with essays by historian Joseph J. Ellis, law professor Adam Winkler, and gun rights advocate Robert A. Levy.